LordTenderBacon/Adafruit-Prop-Maker-RP2040-Halloween-Reactive-Light-Sound/README.md

 This project uses an Adafruit RP2040 Prop-Maker Feather with a 3" 4-ohm speaker, a NeoPixel ring, and a Flight Distance Sensor.
 The project can also be used with a PIR sensor by making minor adjustments.
 There are reffernce images at the very bottom to show how I set mine up.
 Feel free to email me if you need help with anything or want to know how to adjust the code for a PIR sensor.

+To add your own sounds to the audio.h file you'll need a wav file converted to raw and then to convert the raw to c binary array I will add a file called sampleaudio copy and past that into one of the sound on the audio.h if you want to use it.

 Email: jordanthecoder719@gmail.com

 ## Getting Started